ron2015schmitt/Mathematiques-old/doc/fourier.md

 N=10000;
 dt=2*pi/N;
 tt=linspace(dt,2*pi-dt,10000);
-y2=cumtrapz(-log(2*sin(tt/2)))*dt;
+y2=cumtrapz(-log(2*abs(sin(tt/2))))*dt;
 plot(t,CL2,'r.',tt,y2)
 ```
-The above matlab code calculates the second Clausen function using the following integral (refer to the link earlier for more about this).
+The above matlab code calculates the second Clausen function using the following integral
+![Closed form for CL2(t)](ClausenFormula_n2.png)
 We exclude the end points, 0 and pi, because the integrand is infinite at these points.
-![Closed form for CL2(t)](ClausenFormula_n2.png)
 This yields the following plot comparing the Fourier series [red dots] to the exact function [solid blue].
 ![Fourier Series for CL2(t)](ClausenFourierSeries_n2.png)